Introduction

 13. Crown of Thorns

-Also known as Euphorbia, this hardy succulent plant features tiny flowers surrounded by colorful bracts in red, pink, yellow, and white.
+This tough succulent, also called Euphorbia, shows off tiny flowers surrounded by colourful bracts in red, pink, yellow, and white.

 14. Geraniums

-Geraniums are known for their fragrant foliage and bright flowers, available in red, pink, purple, orange, and white.
+Geraniums bloom with their scented leaves and these cheerful flowers are available in red, pink, purple, orange, and white.

 15. Bromeliads